Let’s Get Straight to The Point… What is the Keto Diet?

 A lot of people wonder what keto is.

 Basically, the keto diet is high in fat, moderate in protein, and very low in carbohydrates (carbs).
-By reducing carbs and replacing them with fat, this forces the cells of the body to use ketones for fuel instead of glucose.
+Reducing carbs and replacing them with fat forces the cells of the body to use ketones for fuel instead of glucose.
 I like to think of it as selecting high-octane over regular fuel for your body.

-The focus of the diet is changing the fuel source, not necessarily calorie restriction, which is the basis for most other weight loss diets.
-As a result, the keto diet allows one to feel satiated and energetic while losing weight at the same time… Win-Win!
+The focus of the keto diet is about changing the fuel source rather than decreasing it (i.e. calorie restriction), which is the basis for most other weight-loss diets.
+As a result, the keto diet allows one to feel satiated and energetic while still losing weight at the same time.
+It’s a win-win!

 But keto isn’t just for weight loss.

 In fact, the ketogenic diet was developed back in the early 1920s to treat epilepsy.
 It’s now being studied and used to prevent and treat multiple health problems like type 2 diabetes, metabolic syndrome, Parkinson’s disease, Alzheimer’s and dementia, inflammatory diseases, heart disease, acne, migraines, and so, so much more.

 People are also choosing to follow a keto diet for its ability to increase and sustain energy throughout the day, as well as to improve athletic performance.

 Some parts of the keto diet seem contradictory since we’ve been told for so long that fat is the enemy.
 But it’s really not!

 Let’s address some of the common concerns and questions you may have when looking into the keto lifestyle.

 First, what do people eat on keto?